kawashirov/distant-horizons/Readme.md

 * A Java Development Kit (JDK) for Java 16 (recommended) or newer.
 Visit https://www.oracle.com/java/technologies/downloads/ for installers.
 * Git or someway to clone git projects.
 Visit https://git-scm.com/ for installers.
-* Any Java IDE, for example Intellij IDEA and Eclipse.
+* (Not required) Any Java IDE, for example Intellij IDEA and Eclipse.
 You may also use any other code editors, such as Visual Studio Code.
 (Optional)
   It's better to use IntelliJ IDEA since Eclipse is not supported by Architectury, but it still works.

 **If using IntelliJ:**